 For further information on our workshop offer, please download the attached flyer:

 We have started an initiative whereby we can work with students aged 15+ to train them up as STEM leaders to allow them to deliver STEM engagement to younger students at your school or organisation.

 We have trialed this with the a group of Rangers at Shropshire Girl Guiding group and have trained them to successfully deliver a set of Live Online Workshops.

 For more information, please download our workshop guide to book a STEM Leaders training session.

-MCMT launched the first ever “Shropshire Regional F1 in Schools” event in December 2019, and we are currently supporting nine schools across the region as they work towards the Regional Final.
-That will take place virtually between Monday 19th April and Friday 23rd April, 2021.
+MCMT launched the first ever “Shropshire Regional F1 in Schools” event in December 2019, and we are currently supporting schools across the region.

-Each school has been partnered with one of our local manufacturers to support them during the process, and give advice, guidance and remote support with developing their car, team and branding.
+Each school will be partnered with one of our local manufacturers to support them during the process, and give advice, guidance and support with developing their car, team and branding.

 As you can imagine the format of the F1 in Schools Challenge has changed slightly due to current restrictions placed on events.

 All schools taking part will need to register your teams, using the following link:

 If you or your school would like to get involved in the F1 in Schools, Shropshire Regional Final, please get in touch, for more information and to contact us see the flyer attached: